BITS-GmbH/rest-analysis/README.md

 server.compression.min-response-size=2048
 server.compression.mime-types=text/html,text/xml,text/plain,text/css,application/json
 ```
-The mime types in the list are the ones that are compressed if the have a minimum size of 2048 bytes.
+The mime types in the list are the ones that are compressed if they have a minimum body size of 2048 bytes.
 To handle
-the rest requests the `DemonoController` class is used.
+the rest requests the `DemoController` class is used.

 To support the compression of the request bodies the `DecompressionFilter` class is used.
 It enables the use of compressed request bodies in the rest endpoints.
 That makes the compression of the requests and responses possible: